aws/karpenter-provider-aws/README.md

 ![](./docs/images/karpenter-banner.png)

-Karpenter is a metrics-driven autoscaler for Kubernetes.
+Karpenter is a metrics-driven autoscaler built for Kubernetes and can run in any Kubernetes cluster anywhere.
 It's performant, extensible, and can autoscale anything that implements the Kubernetes [scale subresource](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/autoscaling/horizontal-pod-autoscaler.md#scale-subresource).

-Karpenter is built for Kubernetes and can run in any Kubernetes cluster anywhere.

 This is an early stage, experimental project built with ❤️ and is available as a **developer preview**.
 We're excited you are here - jump in, let us know what you think.
 We welcome contributions.